cs109/2015/pages/projects.md

 - *Week of Dec 7-10*: Modeling and/or prediction finished, website/screencast/(maybe) visualizations left

+Of course each project will have very different timelines, this is a rough guide to help you plan ahead.

+The **Hard Deadlines** for your projects are:

 - *December 10*: Final project due (11:59 pm)

 - *December 15*: Presentations shown in class, location/exact time to be updated.

-Of course each project will have very different timelines, this is a rough guide to help you plan ahead.
+Any changes that you make to your github repositories and webpages **after the due date will be ignored**.
+Please have all your work submitted and tested (websites, screencasts, etc.) before the deadline.

 **Project Team**